Training timeline for the Fellowship Program, Division of Pediatric Endocrinology, School of Medicine at UNC Chapel Hill:

 - Outpatient care, including endocrinology subspecialty clinics, and research activities (3-4 months)

-In the outpatient endocrinology clinic, the fellow holds 1-2 full-day clinics each week, which exposes them to a wide range of pediatric endocrine disorders, including type 1 and type 2 diabetes, puberty and growth disorders, obesity, metabolic bone diseases, reproductive endocrinology, thyroid and thyroid nodules, disorders of sexual differentiation, transgender medicine, and brain tumor/neuroendocrine dysfunction.
-In the pediatric diabetes programs, the fellow works within a multidisciplinary team that include nurse educators, nutritionists, and social workers to treat both type 1 and type 2 diabetes.
+In the outpatient endocrinology clinic, the fellow holds 1-3 clinics each week, which exposes them to a wide range of pediatric endocrine disorders, including type 1 and type 2 diabetes, puberty and growth disorders, obesity, metabolic bone diseases, reproductive endocrinology, thyroid and thyroid nodules, disorders of sexual differentiation, transgender medicine, and brain tumor/neuroendocrine dysfunction.
+In the pediatric diabetes program, the fellow works within a multidisciplinary team that include nurse educators, nutritionists, and social workers to treat both type 1 and type 2 diabetes.
 Fellows develop continuity with their patients whom they follow longitudinally during their training, with guidance from the faculty.
 The fellows also rotate through subspecialty clinics with a focus on Turner syndrome, bone metabolism, comorbidities of obesity, lipid disorders, disorders of sexual differentiation, and transgender medicine.

 The on-call fellow takes weeknight call from home two nights during the workweek, with the other two nights being covered by the other fellows.
 The first year fellow is on call about 19 weekends per year from home, and may involve daytime rounding in the hospital.
 The on-call fellow answers all pagers from within the hospital, outside emergency rooms, and from patients and families at home.
 The on-call attending is available 24 hours a day to provide guidance, support, and supervision of the fellow on call.